 Those who are named in a personal injury lawsuit as a result of a car accident will go the extra mile to avoid liability.
 Some strategies which the defense might use to reduce the value of a claim include:

-- Blaming the plaintiff.
 Florida courts apply comparative fault to personal injury cases, including those involving car accidents, to assess the extent to which a plaintiff might have contributed to causing an accident.
 If the court finds the plaintiff partially at fault, they reduce any awards by the corresponding percentage of fault they assigned to the plaintiff.
 Comparative fault motivates the defense to blame the plaintiff and they might argue that he or she was violating traffic regulations such as speeding, driving under the influence, or driving while texting.

-- Downplaying the plaintiff’s injuries.
 In order to pay less in a settlement or court-awarded damages, the defense might claim the plaintiff’s injuries aren’t as bad as they claim.
 They specifically might argue about the cost of medical treatment and the amount of recovery time needed before returning to work.
 The defense might also claim the car accident did not cause the plaintiff’s injuries; instead, the plaintiff had a preexisting injury which is causing distress.

-- Offering a low settlement.
 When parties to the defense, especially insurance companies, know they hold some or all liability for damages, they might make a quick and low settlement offer shortly after the accident.
 Initial offers are meant to entice plaintiffs to avoid going to court, so the defense doesn’t have to pay out a much larger claim later on.
 These offers are often far lower than what a plaintiff deserves to compensate them for losses incurred as a result of a car accident.
 Once a plaintiff settles, they waive their right to litigation.

 Florida Car Accident FAQ